 After the two opening courses, you select further courses depending on what career you aim at.
 A combination with Conservation Biology and Ecological Methods gives an excellent basis for nature conservation, and you will be well acquainted with modern programmes for environmental monitoring.
 You will be prepared to work at county administrative boards, governmental bodies as well as non-governmental organisations and corporations.
 The ambition is that students with this background should have a firm theoretical background that can be used to solve applied conservation problems.

 For those aiming at a research career, combinations with courses with a strong link to current research, e.g., Behavioural Ecology, Evolutionary Genomics, is recommended.

 During the second year, you can study one or two regular courses, or combine a research training course with a degree project of 30 or 45 credits.
 This allows you to prepare well for an academic career as well as a career outside academia.

-The Master's degree is an entry port for PhD training in Sweden as well as abroad.
+The Master's degree provides a solid basis for PhD training in Sweden as well as abroad.
 Your most important merit in that respect is your degree project.
-With a careful choice of the courses and topic for your degree project you will leave the Master Programme in Biology, specialising in Ecology and Conservation, with a solid theoretical knowledge in ecology, evolution and conservation biology as well as practical knowledge of the methods you need to study them.
+With a careful choice of the courses and topic for your degree project you will leave the Master's Programme in Biology, specialising in Ecology and Conservation, with a solid theoretical knowledge in ecology, evolution and conservation biology as well as practical knowledge of the methods you need to study them.

 As a biologist, you can also work as a teacher or science journalist.